Art Fleming: Death

-Fleming died of pancreatic cancer on April 25, 1995, at age 70, at his home in Florida.
+Fleming died of pancreatic cancer on April 25, 1995 at age 70 at his home in Florida.
 According to his obituary in the Los Angeles Times, he had been diagnosed with cancer two weeks before his death.
 He was cremated and his ashes were scattered at sea.
-More than 25 years later, on November 8, 2020, his successor on Jeopardy!, Alex Trebek, died of the same disease at the age of 80.
+On November 8, 2020, his successor on Jeopardy!, Alex Trebek, died of the same disease at the age of 80.

+Legacy

+As Jeopardy!'s original host, the show is perhaps Fleming's most-remembered accomplishment.
+He was considered by many as the face of the show even after Alex Trebek took over as host.
+An article from The Washington Post written on the day of Fleming's death in 1995 asked: "Who will always be the embodiment of 'Jeopardy!' even if Alex Trebek plays the role for another 40 years?"